SovereignCloudStack/standards/Drafts/scs-0002-v2-standards-docs-org.md

 This script prompts the system to pull the latest docs every eight hours and build the static page.
 The workflow's specifications can be viewed here.

-The Components incorporated within the documentation are defined in the docs.package.json [here](https://github.com/SovereignCloudStack/docs-page/blob/main/docs.package.json).
+The [SCS documentation](https://docs.scs.community/) is built by the tooling from the [docs-page](https://github.com/SovereignCloudStack/docs-page/) repository, pulling content from [docs repository](https://github.com/SovereignCloudStack/docs/) as well as many other components as defined in the docs.package.json [here](https://github.com/SovereignCloudStack/docs-page/blob/main/docs.package.json).

 ### Writing Style and Format – Style Guide